dlavrushko-capgemini/src-arch-design/data-warehouse/Data-warehousing-and-analytics.md

-# Dataflow
-The data flows through the solution as follows:

-* For each data source, any updates are exported periodically into a staging area in Azure Data Lake Storage.
-* Azure Data Factory incrementally loads the data from Azure Data Lake Storage into staging tables in Azure Synapse Analytics.
-The data is cleansed and transformed during this process.
-PolyBase can parallelize the process for large datasets.
-* After loading a new batch of data into the warehouse, a previously created Azure Analysis Services tabular model is refreshed.
-This semantic model simplifies the analysis of business data and relationships.
-* Business analysts use Microsoft Power BI to analyze warehoused data via the Analysis Services semantic model.
+## Overview
+The infrastructure is designed to handle data from multiple sources and transform it into a structured format for analysis.
+The data flow begins with updates from various data sources being exported to a staging area in Azure Data Lake Storage.
+Azure Data Factory then incrementally loads this data into staging tables in Azure Synapse Analytics, where it is cleansed and transformed.
+PolyBase is utilized to parallelize the process for large datasets.
+Once the data is loaded into the warehouse, an Azure Analysis Services tabular model is refreshed to simplify the analysis of business data and relationships.
+Business analysts use Microsoft Power BI to analyze the warehoused data via the Analysis Services semantic model.

-# Components
+## Components
-The company has data sources on many different platforms:
+The infrastructure includes several key components and their connections:

+1. Data Sources:
    * SQL Server on-premises
    * Oracle on-premises
    * Azure SQL Database
-* Azure table storage
+   * Azure Table Storage
    * Azure Cosmos DB

-Data is loaded from these different data sources using several Azure components:
+2. Azure Data Lake Storage:

-* Azure Data Lake Storage is used to stage source data before it's loaded into Azure Synapse.
+    * Stages source data before loading into Azure Synapse.
+3. Azure Data Factory:
-* Data Factory orchestrates the transformation of staged data into a common structure in Azure Synapse.
-Data Factory uses PolyBase when loading data into Azure Synapse to maximize throughput.
+    * Orchestrates the transformation of staged data into a common structure in Azure Synapse.
+    * Uses PolyBase to maximize throughput when loading data into Azure Synapse.
+4. Azure Synapse Analytics:
-* Azure Synapse is a distributed system for storing and analyzing large datasets.
-Its use of massive parallel processing (MPP) makes it suitable for running high-performance analytics.
-Azure Synapse can use PolyBase to rapidly load data from Azure Data Lake Storage.
+    * Distributed system for storing and analyzing large datasets.
+    * Utilizes massive parallel processing (MPP) for high-performance analytics.
+    * Uses PolyBase to rapidly load data from Azure Data Lake Storage.
+5. Azure Analysis Services:
-* Analysis Services provides a semantic model for your data.
-It can also increase system performance when analyzing your data.
+    * Provides a semantic model for data.
+    * Enhances system performance during data analysis.
+6. Microsoft Power BI:
-* Power BI is a suite of business analytics tools to analyze data and share insights.
-Power BI can query a semantic model stored in Analysis Services, or it can query Azure Synapse directly.
+    * Suite of business analytics tools for data analysis and sharing insights.
-* Microsoft Entra ID authenticates users who connect to the Analysis Services server through Power BI.
-Data Factory can also use Microsoft Entra ID to authenticate to Azure Synapse via a service principal or Managed identity for Azure resources.
+    * Queries semantic models stored in Analysis Services or directly queries Azure Synapse.